 - Evidence of meeting the minimum competence requirements at the Accomplished or Authoritative levels as defined by CIEEM’s Competency Framework.
 We strongly recommend that, in the first instance, you complete a self-assessment of your competence level for each of the competencies within CIEEM’s Competency Framework to satisfy yourself that you are working at the required level.

-If you meet the eligibility criteria and are interested in applying for Chartered Ecologist status please register your interest and request an application form.
+If you meet the eligibility criteria and are interested in applying for Chartered Ecologist status please register your interest using the form at the bottom of this page.

 Supporting your CEcol application